dantasfiles/dantasfiles.github.io/_posts/2024-12-05-notes-on-princeton-cos-226.md

 | ? | yes | yes | holy sorting grail |

 ### 7. Quicksort
 - The slides imply that quicksort is beloved in algorithms courses and used in older languages and libraries, but newer languages and libraries often use some variation of merge / insertion / Timsort.
--
+The reasons seems to be that the latter has greatly improved with techniques like merging runs, and that the latter is easier to parallelize, which is useful with large datasets and multiple cores.
+- A median can be estimated by picking 3 items at random and calculating their median
+- The partition algorithm from quicksort can be used to find an item of a certain rank (e.g. median).
+This can be done in a while loop without recursion.